bolkedebruin/msgraphfs/README.md

 - `get_versions` : This method returns the list of versions of a file.
 It takes the path of the file as argument.

+- `preview` : This method returns a url to a preview of the file.
+It takes the path of the file as argument.

+- `get_content` : This method returns the content of a file.
+It takes the path or the item_id of the file as argument.
+You can also pass the `format` argument to specify the expected format of the content.
+This is useful for example to convert a word document to a pdf.

 In addition to the methods above, some methods can take an `item_id` additional arguments.
 This argument is the id of the drive item provided by the Microsoft Graph API.
 It can be used to avoid the need to make an additional API call to